Costache Aristia: Philharmonic Society

 Aristia's conversion to Romanian nationalism, or the "ideals of the Romanian national community", is noted by historian Nicolae Isar as being exemplary for a generation of assimilated Greeks.
 The poet was initially threatened by the overwhelming prestige of French culture, which marginalized Greek influence: he reportedly lost students to the new French school, founded by Jean Alexandre Vaillant.
 However, he compensated by exploiting his own French literary background.
 He is thus credited as a contributor to Heliade's Romanian version of Mahomet, which appeared in 1831.
 Despite his acculturation, Aristia continued to publicize the staples of "Eterist dramatic repertoire", which included both Mahomet and Lord Byron's Siege of Corinth.
 From November 1832, headmaster Petrache Poenaru employed Aristia to teach French and Demotic Greek at Saint Sava.
-He also gave informal classes in drama and had a series of student productions involving Rosetti and Ion Emanuel Florescu; during these, Rosetti "revealed himself as a very gifted thespian".
+He also gave informal classes in drama and had a series of student productions involving Rosetti and Ioan Emanoil Florescu; during these, Rosetti "revealed himself as a very gifted thespian".

 Aristia also discovered and promoted a Bucharest-born tragedian, Ioan Tudor Curie.
 He continued to have an influence on fashion: most students, above all Curie and Costache Mihăileanu, imitated their teacher's every mannerism.
 Because of Aristia, a generation of actors "trilled and swagged", wore their hair long, and put on "garish" neckties.
 Students from those years included Natis Caragiale's son, Costache Caragiale, who debuted in 1835 as Curie's understudy.
 As reported by Curie himself, it was Aristia who took the initiative in transforming irregular theatrical classes into a more structured drama club: "He was famous artist, a good painter, an architect, a sculptor, a poet.
 He had great, solid ideas about each and everything.
 He wanted a classical theater; he proceeded by searching through the libraries of Greek monks, those who were present at Bucharest, for those books showing Arab and Jewish costumes and from these antique models he created the theater's wardrobe, sewing them together himself, out of fine cloth, [and] creating a historically accurate scene".
 Aristia received encouragement from the boyar nobility, who had heard of his "performing wonders" as an educator, but also from the Russian Governor-general, Pavel Kiselyov.
 Kiselyov visited Aristia to make sure that the gatherings were non-political in content, after which he gave his personal blessing.